Learn Mexican Spanish on Facebook

 Humorous and educational posts on Mexican and Latin American culture and language.
 Lots of Mexican Spanish phrases.
 Run by a long-time Spanish teacher of mine from Mexico City.

-El País’ online magazine.
+Mexican edition of the online magazine for Spain’s best-selling newspaper.
 Lots of entertaining news and pop culture stories.

 One of Mexico’s leading newspapers, based in Mexico City.
 Interested in other parts of the country?
 Other regional dailies published by Grupo Reforma to follow include El Norte (Monterrey) and Mural (Guadalajara).